 How do you manage the quality of your product?
-Inspections won’t improve product’s quality on their own.
-Instead, learn how to build in quality from the start
+Inspections won’t improve the product’s quality on their own.
+Instead, learn how to build in quality from the start.

 Preventing a wildfire is always easier than putting it down.
-The same way, building quality into products from the start is more efficient and effective than patching the issues after they cause damage.
+Similarly, building quality into products from the start is more efficient and effective than patching the issues after they cause damage.

 To understand how to build quality into our products from the very beginning, we need to understand why this is not happening naturally.